 Mick Lynch calls Rishi Sunak and Liz Truss 'hard right'

-A fresh round of rail strikes starts today as members of the RMT union walk out over pay, jobs and terms and conditions.
+A fresh round of rail strikes are taking place on numerous dates throughout the month of December as members of the RMT union walk out over pay, jobs and terms and conditions.

-The strike action follows the biggest rail strikes in 30 years over three days in June and with 40,000 workers clocking off, only 20 per cent of services will be running.
+The strike action follows a number of actions throughout the year, including the biggest rail strikes in 30 years over three days in June.

 With that being the case, those for and those against the strikes have been summoned by the broadcast media to state their case and you know what that means - the return of Mick Lynch.